nbrugger-tgm/factory-rally-server/documentation/api-usage.md

 ### Events & Updates
 Sometimes you would like to know what the Api is doing and what changed since the last fetch.
 This is called events.

-Detching one or more updates includes three mayor steps:
+Detecting one or more updates includes three mayor steps:
-- Waiting for the nexte event
+- Waiting for the next event
 - receiving the type of the event
 - fetch the right event by its type